Hero Background

 These are not edge cases.
 They are the norm across the operational estate.
 And they are the diagnostic.
 If you know which condition a building sits in, you know what has to happen next.

-The consequence is the same in all three cases: buildings that cost more to run than they should, that cannot demonstrate compliance with confidence, that consume more energy than they were designed to,and that fail to deliver the outcomes their owners paid for.
-Every year that passes without addressing these conditions increases the cost, complexity and risk of doing so.
+The consequence is the same in all three cases.
+Buildings cost more to run than they should.
+They cannot demonstrate compliance with confidence.
+They consume more energy than they were designed to.
+They fail to deliver the outcomes their owners paid for.
+Every year that passes without addressing these conditions makes it harder, more expensive and more risky to do so.

 Why this has persisted